nakamasato/golang-training/integrated-examples/cloudsql/README.md

-# Cloud Run with Cloud SQL
+# Cloud Run with Cloud SQL (with Public IP)

+There are several ways to connect Cloud SQL from Cloud Run:

+1. Directly connect via Public/Private IP
+1. With Go Connector
+1. With SQL Auth Proxy

+This document covers Go connector and SQL Auth Proxy for Cloud SQL BUILT_IN and IAM_SERVICE_ACCOUNT users.

 ![](diagram.drawio.svg)